-ORS 260.174 contains numerous prohibitions, many of which differ from each other in respects that are not relevant to an analysis under the Oregon Constitution.1 For example, the statute distinguishes between office-holders, office-holders-elect, and candidates for office; between the Governorship and other offices; between soliciting and attempting to solicit; between solicitation of funds and reception of funds; between activity involving public officials other than the Governor while the Legislative Assembly is in session, and activity involving the Governor during the same time period plus an additional thirty days; and between contributions and expenditures.2 When prohibitions that differ from each other only in constitutionally irrelevant respects are merged, the statute reduces to three limitations: (1) no elected official may raise funds4 during a legislative session; (2) no person or political committee may make a donation6 to an elected official during a legislative session; and (3) no person, political committee affiliated with a political party, caucus of either house of the Legislative Assembly or elected official may receive funds7 on behalf of an elected official during a legislative session.
+ORS 260.174 contains numerous prohibitions, many of which differ from each other in respects that are not relevant to an analysis under the Oregon Constitution.
+For example, the statute distinguishes between office-holders, office-holders-elect, and candidates for office; between the Governorship and other offices; between soliciting and attempting to solicit; between solicitation of funds and reception of funds; between activity involving public officials other than the Governor while the Legislative Assembly is in session, and activity involving the Governor during the same time period plus an additional thirty days; and between contributions and expenditures.
+When prohibitions that differ from each other only in constitutionally irrelevant respects are merged, the statute reduces to three limitations: (1) no elected official may raise funds during a legislative session; (2) no person or political committee may make a donation to an elected official party, caucus of either house of the Legislative Assembly or elected official may receive funds on behalf of an elected official during a legislative session.